vollmerk/puppet-gitlabwebhook/README.md

 should be sent based on the `emailmethod` parameter
 * Default: production

-`server::envdir` *`/etc/puppet/environments`*

-The path where it should check out the puppet environments, this is only needed by the legacy code.
+`server::envdir` The path where it should check out the puppet environments, this is only needed by the legacy code.
 DEPRECATED

-**`server::user`**
+* Default: /etc/puppet/environments

-Defines the user that the python daemon should run as, the daemon should be launched by root and will fork off to the specified user, also used for file permission setups
+**`server::user`** Defines the user that the python daemon should run as, the daemon should be launched by root and will fork off to the specified user, also used for file permission setups

-**`server::group`**
+* Default: undef

-Used to make sure that permissions are set correctly
+**`server::group`** Used to make sure that permissions are set correctly

-**`server:pemfile`**
+* Default: undef

-SSL PEM file for the server, must be certificate + key
+**`server:pemfile`** SSL PEM file for the server, must be certificate + key

-`server::daemon` *`true`*
+* Default: undef

-Should the application fork off and disconnect, or remain connected to the terminal.
+`server::daemon` Should the application fork off and disconnect, or remain connected to the terminal.
 Set to false for debug

-`server::smtpserver` *`localhost`*
+* Default: true

-Hostname of your mailserver that will accept mail from the daemon
+`server::smtpserver` Hostname of your mailserver that will accept mail from the daemon

-`server::emailfrom` *`gitlabhook@localhost`*
+* Default: localhost

-The FROM: address used on outgoing e-mail, you should change this as most restrictive smtp servers will reject @localhost mail
+`server::emailfrom` The FROM: address used on outgoing e-mail, you should change this as most restrictive smtp servers will reject @localhost mail

-`server::emailmethod` *`production`*
+* Default: gitlab@localhost

-Only send e-mails when the `server::prodname` branch is being modified, valid options are `production` `development`.
+`server::emailmethod` Only send e-mails when the `server::prodname` branch is being modified, valid options are `production` `development`.
 If its set to development, e-mails will not be re-sent when you merge into production
+* Default: production

+`log` A has that configures how logging should be handled for the python webserver

 `log::filename` *`/var/log/gitlabr10khook.log`*